 Studying in Russia opens your opportunities in the global marketplace both practically and professionally.
-If you’re curious about why study in Russia, here are 5 benefits you need to know before investing in your academic career in Russia.
+If you’re curious about studying in Russia.
+Here are 5 benefits you need to know before investing in your academic career in Russia.

 More than 270,000 foreign students come to study at Russian universities from 168 countries.
-For foreign students, Russia is quickly becoming a leading destination.
+Similarly, for foreign students, Russia is quickly becoming a leading destination.
 According to government figures, enrolments increased by 70% during 2014-20.
-With a growth rate of 0.037%, Russia has topped the lists of highest literacy rate of 99.93%.
-The Russian Federation spend 3.8 % on the education of the GDP.
+With a growth rate of 0.037%, Russia topped the list of highest literacy rates of 99.93%.
+The Russian Federation spends 3.8 % on the education of the GDP.

 Opportunities To Know a New Language and Culture

-Russian is the 8th most spoken language in the world, and Russian business and culture are growing in popularity all the time. learning to speak Russian will encourage you to easily pick it up and speak it openly, the way real Russians speak it.
-Around 260 million people worldwide speak Russian and about 10.5 million foreigners learn Russian frequently.
+Russian is the 8th most spoken language in the world.
+And Russian business and culture are growing in popularity all the time.
+In addition, learning to speak Russian encourages you to easily pick it up and speak it openly, the way real Russians speak it.
+Around 260 million people worldwide speak Russian.
+And about 10.5 million foreigners learn Russian frequently.
 There are numerous Russian language programs offered by Russian educational institutions, including training workshops, summer schools, and distance learning.
-In preparatory programs, foreign students take a year-long course in Russian and it is offered free of charge for some students participating in state-funded institutions (government scholarships).
-In order to help students, learn the necessary qualifications to study Russian, many Russian universities offer preparatory language courses.
+In preparatory programs, foreign students studying in Russia take a year-long course in Russian.
+Further, it offered free of charge for some students participating in state-funded institutions (government scholarships).
+In order to help students studying in Russia, learn the necessary qualifications to study Russian, many Russian universities offer preparatory language courses.

 Learning Facility in English